 Ingram v Church Commissioners UKUT 0495 (LC)

-This case considered if VAT is payable when the costs of staff employed by managing agents is passed onto lessees through the service charge.
+This case considered if VAT is payable on service charges when the costs of staff employed by managing agents is passed onto lessees through the service charge.
 In this instance, the managing agents were employed by the landlord and the lease permitted the landlord to employ porters or such staff as considered necessary to meet the obligations under the lease.
 The managing agent charged VAT on these services and Janine Ingram challenged the VAT element claiming that it did not need to be paid and was therefore unreasonable.

 VAT is always a complex tax and it is beyond the scope of the article to investigate the basis for the various arguments put forward in the case.
 However, the outcome of the dispute is of the utmost importance.
 The Upper Tribunal ruled that the managing agent was correct to charge VAT on employee salaries.
 The ruling is questionable and the circumstances surrounding the decision are considered to be largely unsatisfactory because HMRC were not asked to give their interpretation of the legislation at the Tribunal.